boolean-uk/api-db-familiarisation/README.md

 })
 ```

-4. There is a user.js file inside src/routers which has your modular router for users, theres is also a data.js.
+4. There is a `user.js` file inside `src/routers` which has your modular router for users, theres is also a `data.js` file.

-5. Update package.json "scripts" with the following:
+5. Update `package.json` "scripts" with the following:
 ```js
 "scripts": {
    "start" : "nodemon index.js"